MichaelCurrin/py-project-template/README.template.md

-# Project Name
+# My Project Name
-> Description of project
+> Description of my project

 _TODO: In these badges, replace `MichaelCurrin/py-project-template` with your own value and if necessary change MIT to your another license type._